-Beginning for the 2013-14 academic year, the U.S. Department of Education began evaluating the Pell Grant disbursement history for all students who completed the Free Application for Federal Student Aid (FAFSA) in an effort to identify potential instances of fraud or abuse.
-As a result, some students who attended multiple colleges or universities during the 2010-11, 2011-12, and 2012-13 academic years have been selected for further review.
+Beginning with the 2013-14 academic year, the U.S. Department of Education began evaluating the Pell Grant disbursement history for all students who completed the Free Application for Federal Student Aid (FAFSA) in an effort to identify potential instances of fraud or abuse.
+As a result, some students who attended multiple colleges or universities during the past three award years have been selected for further review.
 This requires the Financial Aid Office to examine your enrollment history and determine your eligibility to receive future federal financial aid.

-Students selected for the Unusual Enrollment History review process may be required to complete an Enrollment History Verification Form, develop an academic plan with the assistance of an academic advisor or counselor, and submit unofficial transcripts for all schools they attended during the 2010-11, 2011-12, and 2012-13 academic years.
+Students selected for the Unusual Enrollment History review process may be required to complete an Enrollment History Verification Form, develop an academic plan with the assistance of an academic advisor or counselor, and submit unofficial transcripts for all schools they attended during the past three award years.
 Students who failed to earn credit or clock hours at one or more of these schools during the time period indicated must also provide a written statement explaining why credit was unearned and supply supporting third party documentation.
 Following evaluation by the Financial Aid Office, students will receive a notification that their continued eligibility has been approved or denied.